sf-wdi-25/notes/week-09-project2/day-01-validations-tests/dusk-rspec/README.md

     end

     describe "GET #index" do
-      it "should assign @articles" do
+      it "assigns @articles" do
         all_articles = Article.all
         get :index
         expect(assigns(:articles)).to eq(all_articles)
       end

-      it "should render the :index view" do get :index
+      it "renders the :index view" do
+        get :index
         expect(response).to render_template(:index)
       end
     end

     describe "GET #new" do
-      it "should assign @article" do
+      it "assigns @article" do
         get :new
         expect(assigns(:article)).to be_instance_of(Article)
       end

-      it "should render the :new view" do get :new
+      it "renders the :new view" do
+        get :new
         expect(response).to render_template(:new)
       end